A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

-The expansion of a quantum amplitude associated to a scattering process only involves such diagrams where all external lines are connected, so for any given quantum field theory, one can identify scattering amplitudes as the Möbius inverse of correlation functions on the lattice of partitions.

-It should be emphasised that while we used the language of quantum field theory throughout this section, similar methods lead to definitions of cumulants in classical- and mean-field theories as well.
-In fact, classical statistical field theory is directly related to quantum field theory through a Wick rotation (by replacing imaginary time by inverse temperature).
-While there is a strong analogy to the decomposition of the moments in Section \ref{sec:stats}, it should be emphasised that the correlation functions treated here are not the moments of some probability distribution over field configurations.
+While this looks similar to the decomposition of the moments in Section \ref{sec:stats}, it should be emphasised that the correlation functions treated here are not the moments of some probability distribution over field configurations.
 Rather, the analogy holds only at the level of the expectation values, and the fact that one can define a moment generating function $\mathcal{Z}[J]$, as well as a cumulant generating function $\log(\mathcal{Z}[J])$.
 This fact has been used for decades to define cumulants in any setting where a suitable notion of \textit{average} can be defined, and is known as the generalised cumulant expansion method \cite{kubo1962generalized}.
 Such approaches have been used to define connected correlations in networks of neurons \cite{ocker2017linking}, on belief propagation graphs \cite{chertkov2006loop, welling2012cluster}, and in chemical dynamics \cite{domb1972cluster,klein1999chemical}.